iamdefender/sorokin/README.md

   - Position weighting (first word gets a bonus)
   - A sprinkle of chaos (random jitter, because why not?)

 Stopwords?
 Rejected.
 Single letters?
 Discarded.
 What remains are the words that *matter*—or at least, the words that think they do.
 Occasionally a phrase tries to bite me mid-dissection, which is fine; we're wearing Sorokin-brand emotional hazmat gear.
+The README keeps the bite marks as marginalia.

 ```python
 >>> tokenize("Hello, cruel world!")